Elephant seals take over California beach during shutdown

 SAN FRANCISCO — A colony of elephant seals took over a beach in Northern California during the government shutdown when there was no staff to discourage the animals from congregating in the popular tourist area, an official said.

-About 60 adult seals that have birthed 35 pups took over a beach in Point Reyes National Seashore, knocking down a fence and moving into the parking lot, the San Francisco Chronicle reported on Wednesday.
+About 60 adult seals that gave birth to 35 pups took over a beach in Point Reyes National Seashore, knocking down a fence and moving into the parking lot, the San Francisco Chronicle reported Wednesday.

 “Sometimes you go out with tarps and you shake the tarps and it annoys them and they move the other direction,” he said.

 But since nobody was at work to address the seal migration, the animals took over.
-One seal even adventured under a picnic table near a cafe, the newspaper reported.
+One seal even ventured under a picnic table near a cafe, the newspaper reported.

 The elephant seals were lounging in the sand after the park reopened Sunday, leading staff to temporarily close the road to the beach.

-Officials have no plans to move the animals while some of the elephant seals nurse their pups.
+Officials have no plans to move the animals while some of them nurse their pups.

 Staff is considering offering guided tours of the elephant colony, Dell’Osso said.